EVANSTON-NORTH SHORE BIRD CLUB

 Section 3.
 The Treasurer shall be the custodian of all monies of the club, shall pay all club bills, memberships and other commitments, shall keep an accurate record of checks and balances, and shall give a financial report at each Board meeting.

 Section 4.
 The Recording Secretary shall keep the minutes of the meetings of the Board of Directors.

 Section 6.
-The Membership Chair shall promote membership in the club, shall keep a current database of all members, shall receive club dues for the Treasurer, shall advise the newsletter editor of names and addresses of new members; shall provide mailing labels as needed.
+The Membership Chair shall promote membership in the club, shall keep a current database of all members, shall receive club dues for the Treasurer, shall advise the newsletter editor of names and addresses of new members.

 Section 7.
 The Field Trip chair shall select dates and localities of field trips, and appoint capable leaders.